Gussy's Gut logo

 Guide: Which products are right for my dog and cat?

-This is our most popular question.
-Here is everything you need to know about how much to feed your dogs and which Gussy's Gut products to feed.
-Let's go!.
-Note for cats only customers: Most of this does not apply to cats because Youthful Grasses &
+This is our #1 question.
+Here is what you need to know about what to feed your dog how much.
+Let's go!. 🐈 RE: Cats: Most of this does not apply to cats because Youthful Grasses & Sprouts is our only product made for cats.
+Summary:.
+When you read t

-Curious what Gussy's Gut Daily is made of?
+Curious what Gussy's Gut Boost™ is made of?
 Read it here!

 Youthful Grasses & Sprouts (YGS)